encolajs/encolajs-enforma/docs/core-concepts/architecture-overview.md

 - **Progressive Enhancement** - Simple forms with minimal configuration, scaling to complex use cases
 - **Extensibility** - All levels of the system can be extended and customized
 - **Performance** - Optimized rendering to handle complex forms efficiently
+- **Transformation Pipeline** - Using transformer functions to modify forms at runtime

 ## Component Hierarchy